IRCA Aerospace Certification Scheme | CQI | IRCA Skip to main content

 • AS/EN 9110: Quality management systems – Aerospace – Requirements for maintenance organisations (latest edition).

-Note a): AS9120: Quality management systems – Aerospace – Requirements for stockist distributors also exists, but is not deemed to be comprehensive enough for the IRCA Aerospace Sector Scheme, and so audits to this standard alone are not acceptable audit experience.
+Note a): AS9120: Quality management systems – Aerospace – Requirements for stockist distributors also exist but are not deemed to be comprehensive enough for the IRCA Aerospace Sector Scheme, and so audits to this standard alone are not acceptable audit experience.

 Note b): The IRCA Aerospace QMS Scheme must not be confused with the International Aerospace Quality Group ICOP Scheme.
 The IRCA Scheme is not sufficient for auditors conducting certification audits to the standards referenced above to gain entry on to the OASIS database.